losttrain68/character-ideas/review/beer-goggles.md

 **Notes**
 The wearer gains enhanced vision(+2 to AC, +2 active/passive perception, +1 to initiative) **allows the fey to see through the wearer's eyes**

 The goggles have different attachments and lenses that can be arranged in different formations to provide different powers.
-The arrangement is not consistent, so the same arrangement may do different things on different occasions.
+The arrangement is not consistent, so the same combination may do different things on different occasions.
 The actual powers are determined randomly.
 Even when the wearer *learns* how to select powers, the actual arrangement is random. *They just know how to arrange the lenses* to get the desired effect.

 Lenses require a bonus action to activate.
 Effect lasts 10 minutes.
 The wearer can *deactivate* the effect simply by switching the lenses to the *off position*.
 Drink a pint of alcohol to change the power.
 Power remains *active* until another pint of alcohol is imbibed.
 If no alcohol is consumed, the wearer can use a bonus action to re-activate the previous power.